githubtraining/innersource/responses/workflows.md

-This PR covers a few common workflow that are likely in use within your organization.
+This PR covers a few common workflows that are likely in use within your organization.

 ### Challenge question